-As parents and students prepare to shop for everything they need for the coming school year, leading online shopping site PriceGrabber offers 10 money-saving tips, turning regular back-to-school shoppers into smart savvy consumers.
+As parents and students prepare to shop for everything they need for the coming school year, we know that many moms are working with a budget.
+To help you, we've asked experts to help with 10 money-saving tips that will turn regular back-to-school shoppers into smart savvy consumers.

 1. Take a household inventory.
 Scan the kitchen, office, bedrooms and the rest of the house for miscellaneous supplies.
 Take an inventory of the findings and then compare this to your kids supply lists.
 The findings will most likely cover many items on the lists.

 2. Make a list with a budget and stick to it.
 When planning a budget for this year's back-to-school shopping, start by making a list and separating must-have items from wants.
 This doesn't mean you can't indulge in some trendy gear, just shop for necessities first.
 Take a look at how much you spent last year and challenge yourself to spend less this year.

 3. Involve the (older) kids.
 Turn back-to-school shopping into a family activity by charting out the budget in a creative way with your children.
 This will help teach them to budget while you bond as a family.
 However, if you have young kids consider leaving them at home to avoid getting distracted from your shopping list.